-Alaska Public Television and UAA Student Activities are partnering to present Community Cinema: live screenings of independent films from the upcoming (2012-13) season of the acclaimed PBS series Independent Lens.
+Alaska Public Media and UAA Student Activities are partnering to present Community Cinema: live screenings of independent films from the upcoming (2013-14) season of the acclaimed PBS series Independent Lens.

 Community Cinema is on location in more than 95 cities nationally, bringing together leading organizations, community members, and public television stations to learn, discuss, and get involved in key social issues of our time.